From Swiss School of Management in collaboration with LawSikho

 The SSM MBA Degree is fully accredited by IACBE and CHEA-Council for Higher Education.
 SSM MBA degree is also accredited by the Department of Veterans Affairs in the USA.
 SSM is a quality certified school by EduQua, the Swiss Quality Certification label (accredited by the Swiss Federal Government) for Institutions of higher and continuous education.

 The Master of Business Administration program consists of 16 courses which comprise 12 core subject courses/modules, including a thesis and 10 specialization subjects.

 It is mandatory to submit a final project/thesis or business plan in order to graduate.

-The Master of Business Administration (MBA) university degree is granted to participants who achieve 90 ECTS (European Credit Transfer System)- this program has 100 ECTS.
+The Master of Business Administration (MBA) university degree is granted to participants who achieve 90 ECTS (European Credit Transfer System)- this program has a total of 90 ECTS.